Llaqtapata: Discovery and mapping

 Bingham did not investigate the ruins thoroughly, however, and they were not studied again for another 70 years.

+Role as a roadside shrine

 A mid-2003 study of the site conducted by Hugh Thomson and Gary Ziegler concluded that the location of Llaqtapata along the Inca trail suggested that it was an important rest stop and roadside shrine on the journey to Machu Picchu.
 This and subsequent investigations have revealed an extensive complex of structures and features related to and connected with Machu Picchu by a continuation of the Inca Trail leading onward into the Vilcabamba.
 Llaqtapata may have been a member of the network of interrelated administrative and ceremonial sites which supported the regional center at Machu Picchu.
 It probably played an important astronomical function during the solstices and equinoxes.